 What should I expect from my first visit to Bishop’s Counseling for Women?
 If you are a new client attending your first appointment please arrive 10 minutes early and bring the completed client forms, recommended by your counselor.
-The building is set up with two floors.
-My suite (268) is on the second floor.
-When you walk in, you will see a lobby on the first floor.
-Take a right at the reception desk and you will see a staircase, with a piece of artwork made out of open books at the top of the stairs.
-Head up to the second floor and take a seat in the lobby at the top wherever you please.
+Our building is a walk up with a storefront (Suite 220).
+When you walk in, you will immediately find yourself in our lobby.
+Take a seat wherever you please.

-If you are comfortable with text messaging, you can send me a text upon your arrival and I will come to the lobby on the second floor to get you.
+If you are comfortable with text messaging, you can send me a text upon your arrival and I will come to the lobby to get you.
 If you are not comfortable with text messaging, please call me and leave a voicemail.
-Many times, I have clients back to back, so please avoid coming directly to the suite as it could disturb a current session.
 Please use 214-299-3758.

 Does Bishop’s Counseling for Women accept insurance?
 Yes, we are in-network with BCBS.
 Finding the right counselor is an intimate and at times frustrating endeavor.
 Finding the right counselor on a specific insurance plan can be even more difficult.
 Managed care insurance plans can often create more problems than solutions for clients.
 In addition, treatment plans and specific interventions are not always approved, even if they are in the client’s best interest.
 Therefore, Bishop’s Counseling for Women has made the decision to be an in-network provider for BCBS only.
 If BCBS is not your insurance provider, Bishop’s Counseling for Women will provide you with a receipt, including the necessary information you need to file for reimbursement with your insurance company at the out of network rate